-TLO: Produce an assessment strategy for a selected learning asset based on defined learning objectives
+TLO: Produce an assessment strategy for a selected learning asset based on defined learning objectives.

-Purpose: In this section you will move forward with the design phase by using your TLOs to inform your assessment strategy.
+Purpose: In this section, you will move forward with the Design phase by using your TLOs to inform your assessment strategy.
 To do this, you will work through the step-by-step process of selecting assessment methods to align with the defined TLOs of the learning asset you are developing.

-Method: As with the previous lesson’s written assignment, you will be asked to complete a series of tasks which will support you as you navigate the design process.
-At the end of the tasks you will be asked to explain the decisions you made in completing each task.
+Method: As with the previous lesson’s written assignment, you will be asked to complete a series of tasks that will support you as you navigate the design process.
+At the end of each task, you will be asked to explain the decisions you made.

-Task #1: The purpose of this task is to use information that you gleaned in the written assignment for Lesson 2 to inform your development of the instructional strategy.
+Task #1: The purpose of this task is to use information that you gleaned from the written assignment for Lesson 2 to inform your development of the instructional strategy.
 The intent of this phase is to align the assessment strategy with the objectives.
-At this point you can return to your list of validated objectives and note where they fall on the cognitive process/knowledge dimensions chart below.
+At this point, you can return to your list of validated objectives and note where they fall on the cognitive process/knowledge dimensions chart below.
 Make note of the cell number.